-Would you get your articles published on such sites as Forbes, Huffington Post, or Entrepreneur Magazine?
-Of Course, You Do.
+Would you like to get your articles published on sites such as Forbes, Huffington Post, or Entrepreneur Magazine?
+Ofcourse, you would.

 “Guest Posting” is a great way to gain traffic and generate sales.